All the WordPress webhosting companies I’ve personally tried or heard about from people I trust!

-- SiteGround – seems like the best shared hosting and very popular.
+- SiteGround – all-around best of low-tier shared hosting and very popular.
 Fast, good features and support!
 The GoGeek plan starts at $11.95 GoGeek but renews at $35/month making managed hosting or unmanaged cloud far more attractive.
 (Their built-in SG Optimizer is *meh*, use SWIFT LITE for best results.)
 A2 is now becoming the favorite low-tier company due to SiteGround’s recent resource limits.
 My Siteground review.

 - WebHostFace – started as ridiculously cheap shared webhosting and even faster than SG.
 Their initial lifetime plans were a great bargain even if you only used them for only a few years.
 Nowadays, I think their performance has dropped greatly to be more in line with the usual shared hosting.

 - A2Hosting – largely toted as a “great service” but many complain it’s actually slow (long TTFB).
 I’ve used it and it’s definitely not on the same-level as SG.
 Their turbo caching isn’t much, either.
 At the moment, it seems more people prefer to SiteGround

 - GNUHost (UK) – I heard good things about this one but haven’t tried.

 - serverfreak (MY) – cheap reliable shared hosting for Malaysians.
 Step below SiteGround.

 - Veerotech – haven’t tried them yet but have heard good things.
 They’re a smaller large company (does that even make sense?).

 - nosupportlinuxhosting – cheap but good webhosting (with no support) for only $1/month per website.
 Small 1gb space limit, which is more than enough for small sites.
 Great option for web-techies wanting to get up and running for cheap.
 (They got hacked and closed down their service.
 No longer running!)